 If you suspect that your account has been compromised but Microsoft hasn't sent you any notifications or warnings, you can always check the recent activity page to see what's been done with your account for the last month.

 We noticed unusual activity in your account, so we temporarily blocked it.
 We know that having your account blocked can be frustrating, but it’s an important tool to help us protect all of our customers, including you, from junk email and online fraud.

 If you think your Microsoft account has been compromised, try to sign in to it online.
 (If you're already signed in on your device, sign out first.)

 - If you successfully sign in, you should change your password immediately.
 This will stop anyone who knows your password from signing in again.
 Go to the Security page, select Change password, and then follow the instructions.

 - If you can’t sign in to your account, your password may have been changed by someone else.
 Select Forgot my password on the sign-in page, and then I think someone else is using my Microsoft account.
 Follow the instructions to recover your account.
-The article Recover your Microsoft account walks through the process and includes tips to make sure you can successfully get back into your account.
+Visit Recover your Microsoft account for info about the recovery form and tips to make sure you can successfully get back into your account.

 Review your account information